 - Attach photos to an email, preferably as .jpg or .jpeg formats.
 Send photos to BeYourOwnBirder@gmail.com.

-These is no charge for this service, and your photos will not be used or published unless I specifically request your permission to do so.
+There is no charge for this service, and your photos will not be used or published unless I specifically request (and am granted) your permission to do so.
 Please note, however, that I am a one-woman show with this blog, my career, home life, and all else that extends beyond birding, and it may occasionally take some time before I can respond to your request.
-And I won’t just send you an easy answer – I will share the same clues with you that I saw, so you can better understand each bird we identify and recognize them again in the future.
+And I won’t just send you an easy answer – I will share the same clues with you that I saw and the resources I used, so you can better understand each bird we identify and recognize them again in the future.

-Will I always be successful?
+Will I always be successful when confronted with a mystery bird?
 Probably not.
 Will I always try my hardest, using every resource I have to pin down a bird’s identity?
 Absolutely.
 Furthermore, you will never hear me demean any particular bird or refuse to help because of the type of birder you may be.
 We’re all our own birders, and learning to identify birds is part of the education principle universal to birding.
 Let’s grow as birders together!